Cyfrin/moccasin/docs/source/pyevm.rst

 This is a built-in network that comes with `titanoboa <https://titanoboa.readthedocs.io/en/latest/overview.html>`_, and can be considered the core engine of the whole ``moccasin`` project.

-So, when you originally :doc:`mox init <quickstart.rst>` a project, you get a deploy script that looks like this:
+So, when you originally :doc:`mox init <quickstart>` a project, you get a deploy script that looks like this:

 .. code-block:: python